dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

   CSM for Authorization v1 to v2 Migration guide
 ---

-CSM for Authorization v2 has major architectural changes due to which user will not be able to upgrade CSM for Authorization v1 to CSM for Authorization v2.
-This page provide a referent guide to user **How to migrate** from version 1 to version 2 release.
+CSM for Authorization v2 has significant architectural changes that prevent a user from upgradng CSM for Authorization v1 to CSM for Authorization v2.
+This page provide a reference guide for migating v1 deployment to v2.

 **Before migration please note following points**
-  - CSM for Authorization v2 calculate the actual usage of capacity provision by syncing with array.
+  - CSM for Authorization v2 calculates the actual usage of capacity provisioned by syncing with array.
-  - Volumes belong to tenant are identified using **Volume Prefix** configured in tenant CR.
+  - Volumes belonging to a tenant are identified using **Volume Prefix** configured in tenant CR.
-  - Volumes without **Volume Prefix** will not be accounted in usage capacity calculation as ownership of volume is unknown with the volume prefix.
+  - Volumes without **Volume Prefix** will not be accounted in usage capacity calculation as ownership of volume is unknown without the volume prefix.
   - User should rename all volumes that are needed to be accounted with **Volume Prefix** before migration to v2.

 ## Storage Systems